 ——–

-What we work with
+What do we work with?

 We study early Xenopus frog embryos: a powerful model for developmental biology. 🐸

-Why frogs
+Why frogs?

 Their embryos are large, develop outside the body, and are ideal for live imaging and experimental manipulation. 🔬

-Why Xenopus
+Why Xenopus?

 Xenopus was the first reliable model used for human fertility testing (the Hogben test) and later became the most widely used amphibian model in biomedical research. 🧪

-What we study
+What do we study?

 Neural tube formation, neural crest cell migration, and the signaling mechanisms that shape developing tissues.